microsoft/pxt/docs/defining-blocks.md

 ```

 If the enum has a shim function, you can also set `blockIdentity` just like you can for enum members.
 This
-will make the decompiler will convert any instance of that constant into the block for that enum.
+will make the decompiler convert any instance of that constant into the block for that enum.

 ```typescript
 //% emitAsConstant